Porcelain and the Ceramics of China

 Invention of Porcelain in China

 As with many ancient cultures the production of earthenware vessels from clay goes back a very long way, in the case of China at least 8,000 years.
 By 3,500BCE distinctive styles and decorations covered amazingly thin ceramic objects: the Yangshao ➚ and Longshan ➚ cultures.
 The legendary Yellow Emperor Huangdi is credited with personally supervising the imperial kilns.
 In the Shang dynasty a characteristic green glaze was applied to stoneware pottery in bold swirls and lines.
 Glazed as well as unglazed 'terracotta' pottery continued into the Han dynasty.
 A proto-porcelain started to be made in small quantities by the late Han dynasty.
-The gradual development towards fine, smooth porcelain continued into the Tang dynasty when quartz and feldspar were mixed with the clay.
-By this time several different colored glazes were available - including the famous 三彩 sān cǎi three color glazes ➚ of normally brown (or amber); green and cream but other combinations of three colors were used.
+The gradual development towards fine, smooth porcelain continued into the Tang dynasty when quartz and feldspar were mixed with the clay; by this time several different colored glazes were available - including the famous 三彩 sān cǎi three color glazes ➚ of normally brown (or amber); green and cream but other combinations of three colors were used.
 These finely detailed objects such as horses were often made for decoration, particularly as burial gifts in tombs.
 They are fired at a lower temperature than porcelain and are fairly brittle.

 With the rise of Islam in the Song Dynasty there was a large increase in trade by sea from southern Chinese sea ports to Africa and to Japan.
 Some Islamic motifs made their way into Tang and Song decorations.
 Zizhou in Hubei was an important center at this time.

 The plain designs of celadon ➚ Song porcelain remain some of the most prized ceramics ever produced.
 Many have characteristic light green, crackled glazes in simple shapes without decoration.
 The high price of original celadon wares has encouraged forgers to produce replica vessels that are very difficult to distinguish from the originals.
 When the center of Chinese culture moved south in the Song, new kilns were built there.
 The Song period saw further innovation; the careful control of firing temperature and processing of the clay led to many quality creations.
-The shapes are sober and pure for all kinds of vessel: jugs; bottles; bowls and cups.
+The shapes are sober and pure for all kinds of vessel: jugs, bottles, bowls and cups.
 Some were undecorated while others had simple naturally inspired designs incised.
 Famous kilns were at Dingzhou, Hebei; Longquan, Zhejiang and Ruzhou, Henan.

 The secret of porcelain manufacture

 By the time of the Sui dynasty true porcelain had at last been mastered using the kaolin and petuntse found near Jingdezhen, Jiangxi.
 The fine local clay is fired to a very high temperature to produce thin, translucent but robust porcelain.
 Petuntse (白墩子 bái dūn zǐ) is a feldspar rich (known as ‘porcelain stone’) that also contains mica, it results from the weathering of granite.
 Kaolin (’china clay’) is named after the village of 高岭 Gāolǐng near Jingdezhen is a clay mineral, principally aluminum silicate produced from the weathering of feldspar.
 High quality porcelain is made by equal parts of porcelain stone and china clay, cheaper material is made with a higher proportion of porcelain stone.
-Potters think of the petuntse as providing the dry bones of the porcelain and the kaolin providing the soft flesh, only together does it provide sufficient rigidity and yet remain flexible enough to be molded into a shape which is preserved in the kiln.
+Potters think of the petuntse as providing the dry bones of the porcelain and the kaolin providing the soft flesh, only together does it provide sufficient rigidity and yet remain flexible enough to be molded into a shape that is preserved in the kiln.
 The porcelain is fired to a high temperature 2,552 ° F [1,400 ° C] to achieve higher strength than conventional ceramics.
 This very high temperature of firing chemically alters it into a strong, translucent 'glass'.
 The porcelain found favor with the Imperial court and it was huge Imperial orders for porcelain that led to the expansion of production at Jingdezhen (probably as early as 557CE).
-At this point manufacture still used small family run kilns, with specialist techniques kept carefully secret.
+At this point manufacture had still used small family run kilns, with specialist techniques kept carefully secret.
 The separate skills of clay preparation, glaze mixing and decoration developed as separate professions.
 China clay (kaolin) was mined and mixed with petuntse into a fine powder that was passed through a silk sieve.
 Water was added to the clay and it was thrown onto a potter's wheel to form a rough shape.
 Another worker then refined the shape and added detailing.
 The object was then passed on to a specialist who applied glazes and finally the porcelain was fired for a few days.
-Sometimes there were multiple applications of glaze and firings to achieve the finished piece.
+Sometimes there were multiple applications of glaze and several firings to make the finished piece.

-During the Yuan dynasty the Song process of manufacture continued but with a much wider export market to India; Indo-China and Persia with more diverse designs.
+During the Yuan dynasty the Song process of manufacture continued but with a much wider export market to India, Indo-China and Persia with more diverse designs.
 Islamic designs came into prominence and cobalt blue ➚ from Persia (Iran) added to the range of colored glazes available.
 However the high level of refinement and innovation of the Song vessels was lost in the succeeding Yuan dynasty when 'blue and white' wares began to predominate.

 Potteries in Europe up to the 18th century were unable to produce anything quite so fine and thin as porcelain.
 China continued to zealously guard the secret of its manufacture - as it did for silk.
 Some believed porcelain was produced by burying earthenware for fifty years and others that it was made from crushed egg shells.
 The secret of manufacture was smuggled out by Jesuits and became known in 1712 after the publication of 'Lettres édifiantes et curieuses de Chine par des missionnaires jésuites'.